AmbitiousPilots/AntiLag/README.md

 :point_right: No internet connection required <br>
 <br>

 Amongst the system optimizations, your active power plan is duplicated and modified for optimal performance.
-If you disable AntiLag, your power plan is restored.
+If you disable AntiLag, your power plan and settings are restored.

 Here is a screenshot of [DPC Latency Checker](https://web.archive.org/web/20160317125429/https://www.thesycon.de/eng/latency_check.shtml) that shows [DPC](https://en.wikipedia.org/wiki/Deferred_Procedure_Call) Latency (lower is better) **before** (yellow) and **after** (green) enabling AntiLag.
 You can also use [LatencyMon](https://www.resplendence.com/latencymon) which analyses your system and generates a report with insightful performance data.
 <p align="center">